AMC Hornet: 1970

 Introduced in September 1969, the first-year Hornets came in "base" and higher trim SST models, in two- and four-door sedan body styles.
 American Motors positioned the new line of sedans to be an American-designed small car that did not automatically stand for "cheap" by including features and conveniences that were optional to not available on competing brands, as well as making the Hornet wider on a longer wheelbase and with more body weight giving extra stability, increased ride comfort, better handling, interior room, trunk space, and enhanced security.

 The Hornet was promoted as "the little rich car" with room for five passengers.
 The base model two-door sedan was $1,994, with the four-door an additional $78.
 The base Hornets "were nicely trimmed for the price" with standard armrests, ashtrays, interior lights, glove box, cigarette lighter, coat hooks, and an integrated dash ventilation system.
 The SST trim models were priced at $150 additional to the base two- or four-door versions and added a bright trim for the roof, wheel fender openings, rocker panel, and insert between the taillights, as well as a custom steering wheel, locking glove box, full-width under-dash parcel shelf, day/night rearview mirror, and functional items.
 The SST was available with two-tone paint, a black, white, or blue vinyl covered roof, as well as individually adjustable reclining front seats in upholstered in custom fabric with matching side trim and door panels.

 The 199 CID straight-6 engine with a one-barrel carburetor rated at 128 hp at 4400 rpm and 182 lb·ft of torque at 1600 rpm was standard on base trim models.
 The SST versions included the one-barrel 232 CID engine producing 145 hp at 4300 rpm and 215 lb·ft of torque at 1600 rpm.
 A two-barrel version of this engine was optional on both models increasing output by 10 hp and 7 lb·ft.
-The standard transmission was the column-shifted three-speed manual with the one-barrel I-6 engines.
+The standard transmission was the column-shifted three-speed manual with the one-barrel I6 engines.
 Optional was the three-speed automatic and required with the two-barrel 232 CID.

-The SST models were available with a 304 CID two-barrel V8 engine rated at 210 hp at 4400 rpm and 305 lb·ft of torque at 2800 rpm.
+Optional on SST models was the 304 CID two-barrel V8 engine rated at 210 hp at 4400 rpm and 305 lb·ft of torque at 2800 rpm.
 The V8 option was only offered together with the automatic transmission and included a standard front suspension sway bar, larger 11-inch drum brakes, and optional power-assisted front disk brakes as well as up-sized fiberglass-belted tires that included C or D78x14 black or twin-stripe whitewalls, and D70x14 red lines.